rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

    :scale: 100%
    :align: center

-In the above example the Device selected was a 16 GB USB2 device.
+In the above example the Device selected was a 16GB device.

-In the "Boot Selection" drop down, pick "Disk or ISO Image" Now click the **SELECT button** and browse to the **Rockstor iso image** select the ISO file, and click the open button in the dialog box.
+In the "Boot Selection" drop down, pick "Disk or ISO Image" Now click the **SELECT button** and browse to the **Rockstor iso image** on your system, and select the ISO file, and click the open button in the dialog box.

 .. image:: rufus34_rockstor_selected.png